RaeOfChey/EmployeeOrganizerPro/README.md

 ## Walkthrough
 Here’s a video walkthrough showing the functionality of the Employee Organizer Pro, including how to invoke the application, enter responses, and manage employee data: https://drive.google.com/file/d/1NwjasOxnS3NtGYbwDjg6z6LKcXdb24d_/view?usp=sharing

+## Tools and Technologies
+**Backend Framework**:
+- Node.js

+**Command-Line Interface**:
+- Inquirer

+**Database**:
+- PostgreSQL (with pg package for Node.js)

+**Data Storage**:
+- JSON

+## Dependencies and Installs

+**NPM Packages**:
+- `inquirer` - For interactive command-line user prompts.
+- `pg` - To connect and interact with PostgreSQL databases.
+- `dotenv` - For managing environment variables (like database credentials).
+- `chalk` - For adding color to console output (optional, enhances user experience).

 ## License
 This project is licensed under the MIT License, which allows you to freely use, modify, and distribute this software, provided proper attribution is given.

 ## Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, follow the steps below.

-- Step 1: Fork the repository.
-- Step 2: Create a feature branch: git checkout -b feature/new-feature
-- Step 3: Commit your changes: git commit -m "Add new feature"
-- Step 4: Push to the branch: git push origin feature/new-feature
-- Step 5: Open a pull request.
+This project is part of a coding bootcamp assignment and is not open for contributions.
+To comply with the course requirements, I must complete this project individually without outside assistance.
+Therefore, pull requests, issues, or other contributions will not be accepted.
+Thank you for understanding!

 ## Tests
 Currently, this project does not have any automated tests.
-However, if you'd like to add tests, feel free to contribute!
-You can set up testing using a framework like Mocha or Jest.

-To run any test files in the future, use: npm test

 ## Questions
-If you have any questions about the repository, feel free to reach out by opening an issue or contacting me directly at cheyennaraelynn@gmail.com You can also find more of my work on GitHu at https://github.com/RaeOfChey.
+If you have any questions about the repository, feel free to reach out by opening an issue or contacting me directly at cheyennaraelynn@gmail.com You can also find more of my work on GitHub at https://github.com/RaeOfChey.